ryanallen/openmindapp/meditations/content.md

 4. See how space existing dependant upon its parts conflicts with the deluded idea that it exists as an independent entity.
 5. Choose to calm down and focus your concentration on analyzing your mind to see all things as they really are, which sees through delusion on a path that ends unhelpful stress for everyone.

+---

 Because there are no phenomena that are not dependent-arisings, there are no phenomena that are not empty of inherent existence. p60

+All things depend on other things for their existence.
+Therefore all things are empty of an independent existence.

 Things can either exist dependent on other things or independent.
 When something is one, it is not the other.